Powder Mountain, Utah

 Stats Inflation

-If you happen to be comparing stats and want to ski the biggest resort by acreage in the US, Powder Mountain is it at 8,464 acres.
+If you happen to be comparing stats and want to ski a 5,000 acre resort that is almost as big as Vail, Powder Mountain would do it.
 Don’t be fooled though — you will be doing a lot of hiking and polling if you want to explore everything on the map.
-There are two snowcats ($25 per ride in 2022 + the cost of a lift ticket) and a bus that give you access to a lot of it, but the main lift-served area is probably in the 2-3,000 acre range.
+There is a shuttle bus that give you access to a small part of it in Woody’s World and Powder Country, but the main lift-served area is probably in the 2-3,000 acre range.

-The true lift-served vertical is 2,000′ (top of Hidden Lake to the bottom of Paradise), but the resort lists it as 2,205′ and they list the total vertical as 3,346′.
+The true lift-served vertical is 2,100′ (top of Lightning Ridge to the bottom of Paradise), but the resort lists the total vertical as 3,436′.
 I have no idea where they get those numbers because they don’t explain it and it doesn’t make sense if you study a topographic map.

 Most of the activity at the resort is on the Hidden Lake Express chair.
 This is a 1,200 vertical drop high-speed quad with a lot of wide groomed runs.
 We spent most of our time lapping that chair.
 It’s a beginner or low-intermediate paradise.
 Even the black runs are very easy and just about any intermediate could handle them.
 In general, the trail ratings at the resort are about 1 rating too high compared with other resorts.